PhoneSettPaing/Kafka-Spark_Streaming/README.md

 This is the video showing how the entire real-time sales data analysis system work after running all the codes.
 But it doesn’t show the entire sales data streaming as it will take a long time to stream the entire sales data.

+## Solution

+Getting answer to problems facing at the shop:
+From the dashboard, I can find out daily, monthly or yearly Total Sales by using the filters.
+By looking at the "Total Sales by Products" chart, I can find out which product produce highest sales and with the use of filters, I can find out what products produce highest sales in which month.
+If one of the orange bars (Total_Quantity_Sold) in “Numbers of Product in Stock” chart is almost filling up the grey bar (Stock_Quantity) to nearly 31000, that means that product needs to be restocked.
+Check the top selling product in each month by using the filters and looking at the “Total Numbers of Each Product Sold” chart.
+Refill those items if require.

+## Conclusion

+I am able to solve the problems facing at the shop using this system.
+So, building and using this system will be a great benefit to the business but we still need to consider other factors such as budgets for buying computers, etc. and electricity as we sometime don’t get electricity 24/7 in our country.